-1.275.025 Individual in a Campaign Treasurer or Similar Financial Position to compliance with the "Independence Rule" [1.200.001], such positions are not covered by this interpretation.
+1.275.025 Individual in a Campaign Treasurer or Similar Financial Position

+.01 For purposes of this interpretation, a campaign treasurer would also include individuals with similar financial responsibilities as a campaign treasurer.
+While other campaign positions may result in threats to compliance with the "Independence Rule" [1.200.001], such positions are not covered by this interpretation.
 Accordingly, members should consult the Conceptual Framework for Independence [1.210.010] if partners or professional employees serve in campaign positions not specifically addressed by this interpretation.